Unlikely Prescription: Commercial performance

 Prior to the album's release, the songs "Rose Petal" and "Envy" were released as singles.
-Both singles charted on the Billboard Mainstream Rock chart, and both also peaked at the same position of #32.
+Both singles charted on the Billboard Mainstream Rock chart, and both also peaked at the same position of No. 32.
 Although Twiztid had appeared on numerous album charts in the past, the two singles were the first time that the duo had appeared on a singles chart.

 Unlikely Prescription was released on September 10, 2021.
-It peaked at #16 on the Billboard Top Album Sales chart and, because of the duo's venture into the rock genre, at #20 on the Billboard Top Hard Rock Albums chart, which was their first appearance on the chart.
-It also peaked at #14 on the Billboard Top Current Album Sales chart as well; however, similar to 2020's Revelashen, the album failed to appear on Billboard′s Top Independent Albums or Billboard 200 charts (which every album prior to Revelashen had done so on one or the other).
+It peaked at No. 16 on the Billboard Top Album Sales chart and, because of the duo's venture into the rock genre, at No. 20 on the Billboard Top Hard Rock Albums chart, which was their first appearance on the chart.
+It also peaked at No. 14 on the Billboard Top Current Album Sales chart as well; however, similar to 2020's Revelashen, the album failed to appear on Billboard′s Top Independent Albums or Billboard 200 charts (which every album prior to Revelashen had done so on one or the other).